My 1st year as self-employed consultant at PHL Consult

 One final advice: pursue your dream!

-6 Responses to “My 1st year as self-employed consultant at PHL Consult”
+6 thoughts on “My 1st year as self-employed consultant at PHL Consult

 PS.
 This comments field is cleared if you don’t write the right captcha word below :o/